jasujm/hrefs/docs/advanced.rst

        # implementation

-Note the need to use forward reference ``"Book"`` inside the body of the class, and updating the forward references afterward.
+Note the need to use forward reference ``"Book"`` inside the body of the class, and update the forward references afterward.
 That is because the name ``Book`` is not yet available in the class body.
 Also the ``PrimaryKey`` annotation now includes the ``type_`` argument to indicate that the underlying key type is ``int``.
-Without that annotation the library would have no way of knowing the underlying key of the model, since the definition of the primary key would be circular.
+Without that annotation, the library would have no way of knowing the underlying key of the model, since the definition of the primary key would be circular.

 Note that the key name in the route handler is again unwrapped -- and called ``id`` instead of ``self``.
-This is because the ``name`` argument of the ``PrimaryKey`` annotation can be used to rename a key.
-It is not advisable to have ``self`` as an argument name in route handler, because it creates ambiguity with the ``self`` parameter Python uses in instance methods.
+This is because the ``name`` argument of the ``PrimaryKey`` annotation was used to rename a key.
+It is not advisable to have ``self`` as an argument name in a route handler, because it creates ambiguity with the ``self`` parameter Python uses in instance methods.

-Although the key is unwrapped in the route handler, the ``self`` field of a parsed model is still a hyperlink:
+The unwrapping only applies to the route handler.
+In the model itself the name and type of ``self`` are preserved:

 .. code-block:: python